andrewmoise/grits/README.md

 # A framework for web-native development

-It's a little web framework which lets you interact with a web site or application much more directly and flexibly than you usually can.

-As an end-user of a Gimbal-using site, you can:
+This project is Gimbal, a little web framework which lets you interact with a web site or application much more directly and flexibly than you usually can.
+As an end-user here, you can:

 * Directly examine the site's underlying data(*) and code
 * Persistently edit the UI of the web site you're using, for you, without impacting other people's experience